apjanco/PH_article/README.md

 ## 2. Historical example:
 This lesson is an application of co-author Susan Grunewald's research and serves as a practical use-case of how and why these methods are beneficial to historians.
 Grunewald has worked to map forced labor camps of German POWs in the Soviet Union during and after the Second World War.
 The results of her mapping have shown that contrary to popular memory, German POWs in the Soviet Union were sent more commonly to industrial and reconstruction projects in Western Russia rather than Siberia.
 She then wanted to understand if POW memoirs gave a false misrepresentation of Siberian captivity, which could have helped to create or promulgate this popular memory.

 In this lesson, we will use a list of camp names to identify mentions of camps and locations in POW memoirs.
-We then use our HTML text output file to determine if a mention is direct, "I was taken to Voikovo," or indirect "I heard that Voikovo was in Siberia."
 This data can then be mapped to demonstrate that not all direct place mentions in POW memoirs were in Siberia.
 Rather, the term "Siberia" served as a decorative term that framed POWs as victims who had endured harsh conditions and cruelty in an exoticized Soviet East.

 ## 3. Building a corpus:
 For the sake of this lesson, we have compiled a sample dataset of selections from digitized POW memoirs to search for place names.
 Due to copyright restrictions, these are not the full text of the memoirs but rather snippets from roughly 35 sources.
 [You can download the text corpus here**insert hyperlink to some repository**]().